Is alcohol a problem? If it’s harming you, or someone you know, it may be time to seek advice from a professional.

 FASD, moderation and harm minimisation messages are also integrated into Jam Pakt, a music and health promotion radio program broadcast nationally across community radio networks.

 Many of these resources, including the DrinkWise pregnancy and alcohol brochure and videos, are available for use in medical centres and for education programs (free of charge).
-Further information can be found here or by contacting email@example.com.
+Further information can be found on this page or by contacting firstname.lastname@example.org.

 Previous DrinkWise alcohol and pregnancy initiatives